 This block plan is a uniquely intensive academic schedule that allows students to explore a different subject every 18 days.
 You will take one course at a time, with each block covering the same amount of material as a course on the semester system.
 A typical day might include four hours of class—plus labs or field trips.
 After class, students might read a few long chapters, spend time in the library doing research for a paper, and collaborate with classmates on a presentation.
 It is not unusual to have a small paper or homework problems due every night on top of progress towards larger on-going projects.
 As you can imagine, every day counts!

 There is an increased pace of reading required.
 Students are regularly expected to read 50-150 pages of challenging course materials per night.

 There might be a homework assignment or writing assignment due each day.
 This means that it is critical to use time management skills to make the most of your time.

 Registering with Academic Support & Advising

-We encourage admitted students to register with Academic Support and Advising as early as possible after confirming enrollment at Cornell College, preferably by August 1 for fall starts and December 1 for spring starts.
+We encourage admitted students to register with Disability Services as early as possible after confirming enrollment at Cornell College, preferably by August 1 for fall starts and December 1 for spring starts.
 This can be done through the Admitted Student Checklist.
-Please note, though, that these are suggested dates—not deadlines, as students can connect with the Coordinator of Academic Support and Advising at any time.

 We’d be happy to meet with you!
-Please let Admissions know you’d like to meet with the Coordinator of Academic Support and Advising as part of your visit and they can coordinate that meeting for you.
+Please let Admissions know you’d like to meet with the Coordinator of Disability Services as part of your visit and they can coordinate that meeting for you.